carlfranklin/BlazorGrpcDemo/README.md

 ### What is gRPC?

 [gRPC](https://grpc.io/) is a recursive acronym that stands for **g**RPC **R**emote **P**rocedure **C**alls.
-Event though it originated from Google in 2015, the g does not stand for Google, or so they say. gRPC is a standard that exists outside of .NET and even outside of Microsoft.
+Even though it originated from Google in 2015, the g does not stand for Google, or so they say. gRPC is a standard that exists outside of .NET and even outside of Microsoft.
 It was developed as an efficient means of transporting messages between microservices.

 From https://grpc.io/: